 Legal 500 UK 2015

-The RBS Rights Issue litigation (Ch) – long-running group litigation arising out of the £12 billion Rights Issue in 2008, settled in December 2016.
-Acted for one of the institutional lead claimant groups (represented by Stewarts Law) in this £multi-billion FSMA s.90 claim that the prospectus was misleading.
-Main focus on structured credit issues including CDOs, MBSs and monoline insurance (led by Andrew Onslow QC and Adam Kramer).
+The RBS Rights Issue litigation (Ch).
+Long-running group litigation arising out of the £12 billion Rights Issue in 2008.
+Acted for one of the institutional lead claimant groups (represented by Stewarts Law) in this claim under s.90 of FSMA that the prospectus was misleading and incomplete.
+The claims settled in December 2016.
+Main focus was on the extent to which the prospectus accurately depicted the credit market exposures on RBS’s balance sheet (then the world’s largest bank).
+Particular asset classes included CDOs, monolines, leveraged loans, ABS (led by Andrew Onslow QC and Adam Kramer).

 TJH and Sons Consultancy Limited v CPP Group Plc EWCA Civ 46.
-Appeal concerning the proper construction of a consultancy agreement against background of a prior employment relationship.
-Issues relating to the express incorporation of terms, contractual discretion, and proper use of pre-contractual negotiations.
+Appeal concerning the proper construction of a consultancy agreement against the background of a prior employment relationship.
+Issues concerning the express incorporation of terms, contractual discretion, and proper use of pre-contractual negotiations.

-Freehold v NWB (Comm) - an interlocutory hearing concerning the costs consequences of discontinuing multiple mis-selling claims in the light of developments in the FCA Review process (led by Matthew Parker).
+Freehold v NWB EWHC 4621 (Comm).
+Short matter concerning the costs consequences of the discontinuance of swaps mis-selling claims (led by Matthew Parker).

-A v B (Ch) - allegations of professional negligence and breach of fiduciary obligations, and a defence of illegality (led by Andrew Sutcliffe QC).
+A client of a regional law firm (Ch).
+Acted for a claimant advancing claims of professional negligence and breach of fiduciary obligations, and a defence of illegality with parallel criminal proceedings (led by Andrew Sutcliffe QC).

-C v D (Comm) - an application for summary judgment in respect of alleged fraudulent misappropriation of company assets by a senior employee.
-Issues concerning the circumstances in which a senior employee will owe fiduciary obligations, and common law and equitable tracing through the London property (led by Jonathan Nash QC).
+A former employee (Comm).
+Acted for a senior employee facing personal and proprietary claims and a freezing order arising out of the alleged dishonest misappropriation of company assets.
+Issues concerning the circumstances in which a senior employee will owe fiduciary obligations, and common law and equitable tracing through London property (led by Jonathan Nash QC).

 Chapter on unfair relationships/lender liability/consumer credit in Malek QC and Odgers QC (eds.)
 Paget's Law of Banking (14th ed., 2014).